Swanage Lifeboat Station

-Swanage Lifeboat Station is located on Peveril Point, a headland on the east-facing coast of the Isle of Purbeck and is part of the town of Swanage in Dorset, England.
+Swanage Lifeboat Station can be found on the north facing shore of Peveril Point, a headland on the Isle of Purbeck, to the south of Swanage, a seaside resort and town sitting mid-way between Weymouth and Bournemouth, on the Jurassic coast of the county of Dorset in southern England.

 A lifeboat was first stationed at Swanage by the Royal National Lifeboat Institution (RNLI) on 16 September 1875.

-The station underwent extensive re-development in 2015/16 with a new purpose built boat house to accommodate its new All-weather lifeboat (AWB), and was opened in 2017.
+The station underwent extensive re-development in 2015/16, with a new purpose-built boathouse opened in 2017, to accommodate its new All-weather lifeboat (ALB).